HerbyW/AN-225-Mrija/README.txt

 LICENSE: This aircraft is released under the GNU GPL v2 License, see COPYING file.

-Instalation: Unzip and copy into the aircraft folder.
+Installation: Unzip and copy into the aircraft folder.

+See aircraft help for detailed instructions.